 The wheatsheaf illustration that adorns the cover of the new single by Suthering, the newly adopted name for the established Devon-based folk duo Julu Irvine and Heg Brignall, illustrates the notion of gathering admirably, as the duo look at the changing seasons.
 The interweaving voices, augmented by a gentle piano accompaniment and soothing cello marks an exciting phase in this duo’s journey, with a new name taken from an eye-catching word in Robert Macfarlane’s book Landmarks who quotes John Clare’s poem The Autumn Wind: ‘The Autumn’s wind on suthering wings’.
 This is nothing short of a fantastic single and I see good things ahead for Suthering.

-Gather is included on this week’s edition of the Vaults radio show.
+Gather is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Suzie Ungerleider – Baby Blues | Self Release

 Formerly Oh Susannah, the American/Canadian singer/songwriter Suzie Ungerleider now embarks on the next phase of her career, reverting to her birth name, having ditched the moniker in true Chicks and Lady A fashion.
 The Northampton, Massachusetts-born, now Vancouver-based singer aims to name her forthcoming album My Name is Suzie Ungerleider as if to emphasise the point further and releases “Baby Blues” in advance of its planned release in August.
 Putting all the political correctness aside, we are left with the same singer, the same song writer, who continues to create the same superb music, in this case a slow ballad with a strong confident vocal and lush strings, reflecting on childhood trauma from the vantage point of maturity.

-Baby Blues is included on this week’s edition of the Vaults radio show.
+Baby Blues is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Mike Vass – Threes | Self Release